valetoig/valetoig/README.md

 - 👋 Hi, I’m Valeria Toro.
+I'm an IT recruiter.
-- 👀 I’m looking for developers😊
+- 👀 I’m looking for new talents. 😊
-- 🌱 I’m currently learnings python.
 - 📫 How to reach me valeria.toro@accenture.com

 <!---